ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 There are exactly $n$ options for the size of the prefix.
 You can check all the options.

-You need to traverse the array once, keep a running sum of length and a running min of beauty (since the array is sorted, the rightmost composition you're picking is the least beautiful), calculate the pleasure for every prefix and pick the best answer.
+You need to traverse the array once, keep a running sum of length and a running min of beauty (since the array is sorted, the latest composition you're picking is the least beautiful), calculate the pleasure for every prefix and pick the best answer.

 Now let's introduce the playlist size constraint again.
 You can't keep more than $k$ compositions in your playlist.